Prepare today so you're ready for tomorrow

 Businesses in Every Industry Are Preparing for Omni-Channel

-The Food Marketing Institute estimates online grocery sales will grow from roughly three percent of the retail grocery market to about 20 percent, or $100B, by 2025.
+The Food Marketing Institute estimates online grocery sales will grow from roughly 3% of the retail grocery market to about 20%, or $100B, by 2025.
 The 2019 Third-Party Logistics Study: The State of Logistics Outsourcing reports the majority of 3PLs and shippers offer cross-channel fulfillment.
-60 percent of shippers and 56 percent of 3PLs allow customers to order online and have their order delivered to their home.
+60%of shippers and 56% of 3PLs allow customers to order online and have their order delivered to their home.

 Furthermore, according to the 2019 Third-Party Logistics Study: The State of Logistics Outsourcing, shippers are increasingly aware that if they do not have the technological capabilities to accomplish their goals, they should partner with those that do.
 As the amount of available data increases, shippers and their logistics partners will need to be able to take the information and make it relevant as many 3PLs are already making significant investments in technology that allows them to analyze shippers' operations.
 The majority of shippers—93%—agree that IT capabilities are a necessary element of 3PL expertise.